-Toshiba does with the Canvio Basics what Seagate does with the Backup Plus Portable and the Portable.
+Toshiba does with the Canvio Basics what Seagate does with the Backup Plus Portable SDD.
 However, Toshiba just does it better.
-The Canvio Basics manages faster sequential and random reads and writes, compared to other black-box external disks, while being cheaper.
+The Canvio Basics manages faster sequential and random read and write speeds, compared to other black-box external disks, while being cheaper.

 Other Reasons We Like the Toshiba Canvio Basics

 Price is the main reason to look at a Canvio Basics.
-The speed is much slower than a SSD, but considering you can get a 2TB drive for around a fourth of the price as a Samsung T5 or SanDisk Extreme Portable, the performance loss may be worth it.
+The transfer speeds are much slower than an SSD, but considering you can get a 2TB drive for around a fourth of the price as a Samsung T5 or SanDisk Extreme Portable SSD, the performance loss may be worth it.

 The Western Digital Elements, which performs similarly, is cheaper across the board (read our Western Digital Elements review).

-That said, the Canvio Basics is worth the last spot on our list.
-It’s not nearly as fast as the SSDs, or even the My Book, but it performs well for what it is.
-If you’re looking for an inexpensive, quick and reliable hard drive, it’s hard to beat a Canvio Basics.
+That said, the Canvio Basics is worth the last spot on our external hard drive list.
+It’s not nearly as fast as the SSDs, or even the My Book, but the external drive performs well for what it is.
+If you’re looking for an inexpensive, quick and reliable external hard drive, it’s hard to beat the Canvio Basics.
 You can learn more in our Toshiba Canvio Basics review.

 For speed, features, build quality and support, it’s hard to beat a Samsung T5.
-Judging on speed alone, though, it’s interchangeable with the SanDisk Extreme Portable and G-Technology G-Drive Mobile SSD.
+Judging on speed alone, though, this portable storage option is interchangeable with the SanDisk Extreme Portable SSD and G-Technology G-Drive Mobile SSD.

-Although we found slight variations between the drives, the performance is close enough for us to deem it identical.
-If you’re looking to save some money, the Western Digital My Book and Toshiba Canvio Basics are good options, too.
+Although we found slight variations between the external hard drives, the performance is close enough for us to deem it identical.
+If you’re looking to save some money, the Western Digital My Book and Toshiba Canvio Basics are good external drives, too.